-The University of Bern is international to the core with top-class academics and a comprehensive range of study programs in a location of outstanding beauty in Switzerland’s capital city.
+The University of Bern is international to the core with top-class academics and a wide range of study programs in a location of outstanding beauty in Switzerland’s capital city.

 Best minds in pursuit of knowledge

-The University of Bern stands for excellence in teaching and research across the entire institution.
-Its comprehensive study programs range from the sciences to the humanities and beyond.
-With many internationally acclaimed research strengths, highlights include climate science, space, medicine and sustainable development.
+The University of Bern offers excellence in teaching and research across the board as a comprehensive institution.
+Its multitude of study programs range from the sciences to the humanities and beyond.
+With many internationally acclaimed strengths, highlights include climate science, space, medicine and sustainable development.
 Also welcome are international-exchange students looking to study abroad.

-Our international nature is amply reflected in the diverse backgrounds of the people working, studying, teaching and researching at our institution.
-Almost half of our 500 professors joined us from reputable universities outside of Switzerland.
+Our international nature is reflected in the diverse backgrounds of the people working, studying, teaching and researching at our university.
+Over half of our 500 professors joined us from reputable universities outside of Switzerland.
 Some 40 per cent of our PhD students are international.
-Our students – of which there are 17500 – come from more than 100 nations.
-We warmly encourage potential students to apply, especially those interested in Masters and PhDs.
+And our 18,000 students come from more than 100 nations.

-Regarding study options, a number of Master programs are taught in English.
+A substantial number of Master programs are taught in English.
 These include climate science, computer science and life sciences, biomedical engineering, business, economics, mathematics and political, legal and economic philosophy.
-Most doctoral programs and doctorates are also available in English.
-All Bachelors are taught in German, a large number offer courses or units in English.
+Nearly all doctoral programs and doctorates are available in English.
+While many Bachelors are taught in German, a large number offer courses or units in English.

-If you do join our university, a warm welcome is guaranteed with specially designed services to make you feel quickly at home.
-These include guiding you through the practicalities of living and studying in Bern.
+Once you join our university, a warm welcome is guaranteed with specially designed services to make you feel quickly at home.
+These will guide you through the practicalities of living and studying in Bern.

 RESEARCH + TEACHING AREAS